The Infrared Laser Thermometer Reviews: Best of 2024

 The behavior and accuracy seem typical of IR guns I’ve tested.
 The display is easy to read and the back light makes it easy to use in dim light.
 You can control the backlight, the laser, and the temperature scale using buttons on the rear of the unit.

-Another button toggles between the maximum and minimum reading during the most recent measurement cycle.
+Another button toggles between the maximum and minimum readings during the most recent measurement cycle.
 The instruction sheet is minimal with a few spelling errors, but it is adequate to use the unit effectively.

 Buying Guide